Aidsan58/WebGL-Molecule-Viewer/README.md

 # Description
 * This is a React project using Vite as the front-end build tool.
 This is a WebGL-based protein viewer that takes .PDB files and renders proteins in a space-filling model.
 Three.js is used to implement WebGL functionality in the React app.
 * I used React Three Fiber as the Three.js implementation because it is much easier to create components and integrates Three.js with JavaScript XML, which allows the use of HTML-like code being used alongside JavaScript code.
 JSX is generally transpiled into nested JavaScript function calls.
+* Colors are based on CPK values https://en.wikipedia.org/wiki/CPK_coloring